Stanley Engerman: Research with Kenneth L. Sokoloff

 Engerman co-authored an article entitled "History Lessons: Institutions, Factor Endowments, and Paths of Development in the New World" with Kenneth Sokoloff, which can be found in The Journal of Economic Perspectives.
 Sokoloff and Engerman go in-depth and argue that the economic trajectory of former New World colonies over the past 300 years was largely determined by various facets of their natural environments.
 Sokoloff and Engerman focus mainly on the effects of the colonies' soil qualities.
 Sokoloff and Engerman claim that in areas such as Cuba which possessed land suitable for sugar and coffee, the soil quality led to economies of scale and plantation agriculture and slave labor.
 This in turn led to a guarded franchise, high tax rates, and limits on education.
 In areas such as the United States which possessed land suitable for wheat, the soil quality led to small scale farming and relatively equal distributions of wealth.
 This in turn led to an open franchise and broad public education.
 Sokoloff and Engerman conclude that areas such as the United States, which emphasized equality and access to public education, were able to progress faster economically than areas such as Cuba which did not allow such opportunities to its residents.

+Personal life

+He was married to Judith Rader Engerman until she died in 2019.
+They had three sons.

+Engerman died from myelodysplastic syndrome at his home in Watertown, Massachusetts, on May 11, 2023, at the age of 87.